Publius Vatinius: In the service of Caesar

 During his tribunate, Vatinius also brought forward the informer Lucius Vettius.
 Vettius, "an informer of little repute", told of a supposed group of nobles conspiring to murder Pompey.
 Vettius also named a number of men – including Bibulus (serving as consul), "the older and younger Curiones, two Lentuli, Aemilius Paullus, and M. Brutus" – as members of the plot.
 Vettius was then jailed, and when produced the next day by Caesar and Vatinius, changed his story to drop any mention of Brutus while also naming "Lucullus, Domitius Ahenobarbus, C. Fannius, C. Piso, [and] M. Laterensis, [with] some sly hints about Cicero"; soon afterwards, Vettius was found dead in prison.
 While the object of the Vettius affair is not clear, "most commentators" believe that Caesar and Vatinius "suborned [Vettius] to fabricate the plot in order to ruin young Curio and other aristocrats who were giving the consul [Caesar] difficulty", though it is also possible that Pompey or his partisans had concocted the scheme.
 For his part, Vatinius questioned Vettius before the people and promised to bring legislation to establish a special inquiry into the accusations, but this plan was probably dropped after Vettius' death.

-Vatinius was likely put up for election to the augurate, but the alliance between Caesar, Pompey, and Crassus were unable to win him election (or election of any other allies that year).
-It seems by autumn 59 BC, the alliance of the three men had reached their political apex, with Vatinius "utterly fail[ing] to rally their popular audience or mobilis[ing] demonstrations against their opponents".
+Vatinius was likely put up for election to the augurate, but the alliance between Caesar, Pompey, and Crassus was unable to win him election (or election of any other allies that year).
+By autumn 59 BC, it seems, the alliance of the three men had reached their political apex, with Vatinius "utterly fail[ing] to rally their popular audience or mobilis[ing] demonstrations against their opponents".

 After his tribunate, Vatinius left Rome with Caesar to serve as a legate in Gaul, serving there for a few years, possibly as early as 58, but definitely from 57 to 56 BC.
-He also was prosecuted, possibly by Gaius Licinius Macer Calvus, in the first half of 58; the trial was stopped, however, by intercession by tribune Publius Clodius Pulcher and violent disorder.
+He also was prosecuted, possibly by Gaius Licinius Macer Calvus, in the first half of 58; the trial was stopped, however, by the intercession of the people's tribune Publius Clodius Pulcher and violent disorder.
 It seems Vatinius failed to be elected to the aedileship in 57 BC, which was "all the more troubling" when the ex-tribunes who had opposed Caesar in his tribunician cohort were successfully returned as praetors.

-His animosity towards Cicero continued and he appeared as a witness against Publius Sestius in 56 BC, whom Cicero was defending.
+Vatinius's animosity towards Cicero continued, and he appeared as a witness against Publius Sestius in 56 BC, whom Cicero was defending.
 Cicero spoke on behalf of Sestius with a scathing speech against the character of Vatinius called in P. Vatinium testem interrogatio.
-Among other things, Cicero alleged that Vatinius had defied auspices, occupied temples with armed men, violently attacked the consul, attacked other magistrates when they tried to interpose their vetoes, profaned religious ceremonies, and other unscrupulous actions.
+Among other things, Cicero alleged that Vatinius had defied auspices, occupied temples with armed men, violently attacked the consul, attacked other magistrates when they tried to interpose their vetoes, profaned religious ceremonies, and was responsible for other unscrupulous actions.
 Some of these claims are "obviously rhetorical": Vatinius "respected the intercession made by some of his fellow tribunes".